MrChrisJ/World-Citizenship/ReadMe.md

 ## Apparatus

-1. Laptop x2 (one belongs to BitNation/WCN other belongs to our new citizen)
+1. Laptop x2 (one belongs to organisers and the other to our new citizen)
 2. Webcam
 3. PGP Software
 4. Printer